 Most magical people have dealt with beautiful crystal points which come in a wide variety of mainly semiprecious gemstones.
 They are almost always worked by man to have the wonderful smooth and polished edges everyone favors.
 Rarely will you find precious gemstones cut into points simply because the cost would be extravagant and in most cases, the natural gemstone is so small it simply could not be cut into anything that large.

 When you are looking for the perfect natural gemstones to add to your personal collection or to use in your magical workings, it is important to look for gemstones that appeal to you personally.
 Don’t worry about what others think you should have.
 Look for the gemstones that call to you.

-have you ever wondered exactly what the difference between precious gemstones and semiprecious gemstones is?
+Have you ever wondered exactly what the difference between precious gemstones and semiprecious gemstones is?
 Precious gemstones have 3 distinct qualities.
-They are beauty, durability and rarity.
+They are: beauty, durability and rarity.
 Semiprecious gemstones only have 1 or 2 of those qualities.
-In many cases they are laking in the rarity department but semiprecious gemstones can be quiet rare.
+In many cases they are lacking in the rarity department but semiprecious gemstones can be quiet rare.
 In those cases it is usually the durability quality that they lack.
 I personally do not know of a single case where beauty is the quality that is lacking.
 For me, stones i personally dug from the ground mean much more to me than one I purchased.

-For the most part, precious gemstones include Diamond, corundum which includes all the ruby and the various colors of sapphire, beryl which includes emerald and aquamarine, topaz, and opal.
+For the most part, precious gemstones including Diamonds, Corundum which includes all the ruby and the various colors of sapphire, beryls which includes emerald and aquamarine, topaz, and opal.
 All the other gemstones used in jewelry are generally considered to be semiprecious gemstones.
 It is important to note however that often when a new stone is first discovered, it is classified originally as a precious gemstone because of its rarity, but when additional deposits are found it is moved to the semiprecious list.
 Its place on the list has nothing to do with its healing or magical abilities.
 It is 100% based on how much money can be made from it.